-§15-215-63 Historical and cultural sites. (a) Lots located in the Kalaeloa CDD that are determined to be historically and culturally significant shall be preserved, protected, reconstructed, rehabilitated and restored by the landowners consistent with the implementing regulations of section 106 of the National Historic Preservation Act, as amended, and chapter 6E, HRS.
+\$15-215-63 Historical and cultural sites.

+(a) [Lots] Sites located in the Kalaeloa CDD that are [determined] identified in the KMP to be historically [and] or culturally significant shall be preserved, protected, reconstructed, rehabilitated and restored by the landowners consistent with the implementing regulations of section 106 of the National Historic Preservation Act, as amended, and chapter 6E, HRS.

-(b) Prior to the submittal of any permit application to the authority, a developer shall obtain a letter from SHPD which confirms that the developer has complied with all SHPD requirements.
+(b) Development potentially affecting historical resources and requiring SHPD review, including but not limited to work involving any building over 50 years old or any ground-disturbance, shall obtain SHPD concurrence.
+Prior to the submittal of any permit application to the authority, a developer shall obtain a letter from SHPD [which confirms] confirming that the developer has complied with all SHPD requirements.
 A copy of such letter shall be included with the permit application.
-[Eff OCT 2 7 2012] (Auth: HRS §§206E-7, 206E-33) (Imp: HRS §§206E-7, 206E-33)
+[Eff 10/27/12; am and comp] (Auth: HRS §§206E-7, 206E-194) (Imp: HRS §§206E-7, 206E-194)

 §15-215-64 Dedication of public facilities.

-Applicability.
-This section shall apply to any (a) new development or improvement project, master plan, or existing development or improvement project within the Kalaeloa CDD that increases the existing floor area by more than twenty-five per cent as compared to the floor area existing on OCT 2 7 2012 or at the time the development permit or improvement permit was issued, excluding proposed demolitions, whichever is less; provided, however, that this section shall not apply to any development or improvement project undertaken by an eleemosynary organization, development or improvement project for public uses, public project, floor area related to reserved housing, or new buildings or structures with a floor area of less than two hundred square feet.
+(a) Applicability.
+This section shall apply to any new development or improvement project, master plan, or existing development or improvement project within the Kalaeloa CDD that increases the existing floor area by more than twenty-five per cent as compared to the floor area existing on October 27, 2012 or at the time the development permit or improvement permit was issued, excluding proposed demolitions, whichever is less; provided, however, that this section shall not apply to any development or improvement project undertaken by an eleemosynary organization, development or improvement project entirely for public uses, public project, floor area [related to] being used to satisfy the requirement for reserved housing, or new buildings or structures with a floor area of less than two hundred square feet.

 (b) Dedication requirement.
 As a condition precedent to the issuance of an improvement permit or development permit, the developer shall dedicate land for public facilities.
 The dedication of land for public facilities shall be subject to the maximum ceiling in land or money in lieu thereof calculated in accordance with the formula designated in subsections (d) to (f) herein.
+Future reductions in floor area for an approved project does not retroactively reduce the required dedication credits previously approved by the Board.